 Bands were warming up, costumes getting last minute adjustments, and even some attempted llama coaxing to convince him to go along with the program.

 The procession included bands, dancers...and very feisty llama...

 Then culminated with a huge likeness of the saint carried through the streets on the shoulders of a couple dozen men.

 WATCH: The surprise procession in front of our hotel!
-The llama cracks us up every time!
+The llama did NOT want to be involved!